 Check electrical cables running into frame or components

-Check the battery charger works
+Check the battery charger works and cables are not damaged.

-Check the battery works and delivers power
+Check the battery works and delivers power.
+Get a battery capacity test performed if at all possible.

 If you get a test ride, cycle over a few bumps and see if power stays steady.